Litabeach/Employee-Tracker/README.md

 ## Usage

 Run "npm init", "npm i" then "npm start" from the command line.
+Update your credentials for mySQL in the connection.js file.
 Navigate through the main prompt to view, add, update, or remove employees from the database.

 ![Screenshot of app view table of employees](Assets/view-all.png)